weikunhan/persoanl-website/source/blogs/technologies_study/pytorch_introduction/index.md

 ---
 layout: page
-title: Standing on the Shoulders of Pytorch to Learn Deep Learning
+title: Standing on the Shoulders of Pytorch to Study Deep Learning
 date: 2020-7-12
 group: blogs
 mathjax: true